 - Milk: I used 2 % milk, but feel free to use whichever kind you want or have on hand.

-- Wet Ingredients: In a large bowl, whisk together the melted butter, brown sugar, sugar, egg, milk, yogurt, and vanilla extract.
-Set aside.
+Step 2: Wet ingredients.
+In a large bowl, whisk together the melted butter, brown sugar, sugar, egg, milk, yogurt, and vanilla extract until combined.

-- Dry Ingredients: In a medium-sized bowl, whisk together the flour, baking soda, baking powder, and salt.
+Step 3: Dry ingredients.
+In a medium bowl, whisk together the flour, baking soda, baking powder, and salt.

 I always add yogurt to my muffin batter because it helps to produce moist and fluffy muffins every time!